ygezu/Sentiment_Analysis/README.md

 Handling Missing Values: I addressed any missing or null values in relevant columns I utilized for this analysis, ensuring data completeness and consistency.

+I shortened the complaint statements to make the visuals appear tidier
+    response_mapping <- c("Company chooses not to provide a public response" = "No Public Response", "Company believes it acted appropriately as authorized by contract or law" = "Acted Appropriately by Law", "Company believes the complaint is the result of a misunderstanding" = "Misunderstanding", "Company believes complaint caused principally by actions of third party outside the control or direction of the company" = "Third-party Issue", "Company disputes the facts presented in the complaint" = "Disputed Presented Facts", "Company can't verify or dispute the facts in the complaint" = "Unverifiable Facts", "Company believes complaint is the result of an isolated error" = "Isolated Error", "Company believes complaint represents an opportunity for improvement to better serve consumers" = "Improvement Opportunity", "Company believes complaint relates to a discontinued policy or procedure" = "Discontinued Policy", "Company has responded to the consumer and the CFPB and chooses not to provide a public response" = "Response to only consumer and CFPB")

 # Question 1- How does the sentiment score of complaints vary across the different companies?